erc7579/erc7579-implementation/README.md

 ## Security Note

-The contracts in this repository are - at this point - not audited.
-We advice against using this in production.
+The contracts in this repository are not audited.
+We advise against using this in production.

 ## Credits